pankajgodbole/ms-ping-counter/README.md

 # ms-ping-counter

-This code is intended to be an annotated example of a Web microservice that uses 'components' and interfaces with Redis.
+This code is intended to be an annotated example of a Web microservice that uses 'components', and interfaces with Redis.

 ## Usage

-FIXME: explanation
+To execute the application type:

     $ java -jar ms-ping-counter-0.1.0-standalone.jar [args]